 Choosing GT or ART

-Chiropractors can perform either ART or GT can be performed in chiropractic offices.
-Some chiropractors employ both methods, as they can complement each other.
-Neither technique provides the complete solution, as both methods will still require the patient to comply with “strengthening and flexibility training” and to avoid the “injury inducing task”.
+Chiropractors can perform either ART or GT in chiropractic offices.
+Some chiropractors employ both methods, as they can complement each other well.
+Neither technique provides the complete solution, as both methods will still require the patient to comply with training in order to increase strength and flexibility and to avoid whatever task induced the patient’s injuries in the first place.
 Many chiropractors now regularly perform both joint manipulation and soft tissue manipulation (STM) in their practices.
-Practitioners can choose the additional training they need and whether or not they want to purchase instruments.
+Practitioners can choose the additional training they need in order to practice these techniques, as well as whether or not they want to purchase the instruments associated with the Graston Technique.
 By adding STM to the practice, chiropractors can expand their services and treat a wider variety of patients.
-Some may wish to learn ART first, since no additional instrumentation is required.5
+Some may wish to learn ART first, since it does not require additional instrumentation.5